Milton, Wisconsin: Religion

 The Seventh Day Baptist Church in Milton, built in 1934, was added to the National Register of Historic Places in August 2016.

 Government

 Milton has a mayor-council form of government.
 The mayor is the chief executive, elected for a term of two years.
 The current mayor is Anissa Welch, first elected in April 2015 and now serving her fourth term.

+Former mayors include Brett J. Frazier, who created a short lived “Mayor and Council member for a day” essay contest, which was won by Elanor “Ellie” Parker in 2014.

 Legislative representation

 Following the 2022 redistricting, the city of Milton falls within Wisconsin's 33rd Assembly district and the 11th State Senate district.

 Under the previous district plan, Milton was part of the 43rd Assembly district and 15th State Senate district.
 Under both the 2011 and 2022 congressional district plans, Milton was part of the 1st congressional district.

 Economy

 Milton is the site of a $70 million ethanol plant built by United Cooperative.
 A Cargill animal nutrition plant is located in Milton, with a 170-foot (52 m) grain elevator.